-All senior level executives and managers are asked to develop and present a strategy, whether global, regional, or simply for a domain that they oversee.
-Many create long slide presentations with lots of data to justify why the strategy is right, and feel they need to persuade others and convince them.
-Their arguments provide support for their conclusion.
-However, the most effective way to persuade others that your strategy is right, is to talk about all the reason it might be wrong.
+All senior level executives and managers are asked to develop and present a strategy, whether global strategy, regional strategy, or simply strategy for a team or department they oversee.
+Many managers create long slide presentations with lots of data to justify why their strategy is right.
+However, the most persuasive managers talk about all the reasons their strategy might be wrong.
 Continue reading →